 - Have you been affected by a business closure or layoff?

-Applicants under age 25, please see additional ways someone can be determined eligible at Youth (16-24).
+Applicants under age 25, please see additional ways someone can be determined eligible.

-Under the WIOA program, if you are receiving unemployment benefits, you can continue to receive them while you are taking classes.
-Although, unemployment benefits are typically exhausted after 26 weeks.
+Can I receive Tuition Assistance and collect unemployment benefits?
+You can continue to receive unemployment insurance (UI) benefits while you attend classes, if you receive Career Link's Tuition Assistance.
+UI benefits are typically exhausted after 26 weeks.
 It is possible to work part-time, attend training, and stretch unemployment benefits up to a full year.
+Be sure to tell your Career Planner if you're receiving UI benefits.

 Do WIOA grants have to be paid back?

-No, they are grants.
-Please note, if you are selected to receive a WIOA grant, it is because our staff believe you are capable of accomplishing your approved training goals.
-Additionally, if you are selected for a WIOA grant it is because our staff also believe you are capable of securing a full-time job at the successful completion of your training.
-Therefore, the grant is like FREE money, but it comes with important expectations – that you will complete your training and go to work.
+No, Tuition Assistance is provided through federal Department of Labor funding.
+It is a grant, not a loan.
+The assistance is taxpayer funded, but it comes with important expectations - that you will complete your training and go to work.
 Career Link receives funding to administer WIOA grants because our recipients in the past have been very successful.
 By accepting a WIOA grant, you will be agreeing to allow us to monitor your job success for a full-year after the completion of training.